Hal Gomer Gallery and Patricia Barland Gallery

 *The above hours are subject to change based on Holidays and Closings.
 Updated information in regards to current Holidays and Closings that would affect available gallery hours can be found at the top banner of our website, Instagram, and Facebook prior to said date(s).
 Please contact us if there are any questions.

-ON DISPLAY IN HAL GOMER GALLERY
+ON DISPLAY IN HAL GOMER GALLERY, PATRICIA BARLAND GALLERY, AND 2ND FLOOR HALLWAY

-Hal Gomer Gallery I March 11-April 7, 2026
+Patricia Barland Gallery and Hal Gomer Gallery I April 16-May 10, 2026

-Reception: March 26, 2026 6-8 pm
+Reception: April 23, 2026 5-7 pm